 Global Budget Sharing

-Canada will exceed our fair share of this 66% budget by 2022 which is impossible.
+Canada will exceed our fair share of this 66% budget by 2022.
 We must find some way of getting to net-zero by a number of actions: for example carbon capture and storage, reforestation and assisting developing countries to develop sustainably.

 One other way to do that is to buy carbon budgets from developing countries.
 This will help both developed and developing countries because the developing countries will get money to develop sustainably and developed countries to buy time to reduce their emissions.